ronen-developer-2/ThankGod/privacy_policy.md

 - **No Personal Data Collection**: We do not collect, store, or transmit any personal information—including names, email addresses, or account details—to any external servers.
 - **Local Storage**: All data you generate is stored exclusively on your device using the `chrome.storage.local` and `chrome.storage.sync` APIs.
 This includes:
     - **Gratitude Journal**: Your personal reflections and journal entries remain 100% private on your device.
-    - **Favorites**: Blessings and quotes you choose to save for future reflection.
+    - **Saved Favorites**: Blessings and quotes you choose to save for future reflection.
+    - **Recent History**: The list of recent blessings you have encountered.
     - **Progress & Achievements**: Your daily streaks and unlocked spiritual milestones.
-    - **Settings**: Your theme choices (e.g., Divine Gold, Zen Garden), notification schedules, and ambiance preferences.
-- **Data Syncing**: If enabled, settings and favorites are synced only across your own devices where you are logged into Chrome, via your personal Google account.
-We (the developers) have no access to this data.
+- **Data Syncing**: Your extension preferences (e.g., visual theme, notification schedules, speech settings, and content categories) are stored using the `chrome.storage.sync` API.
+If Chrome sync is enabled, these settings are synchronized across your own devices logged into Chrome via your Google Account.
+We (the developers) do not collect or have access to this data.
 - **No Tracking**: We do not use cookies, analytics, tracking scripts, or advertisements.
 Your journey is private and uninterrupted.

 ### 2. Permissions and Page Interaction
 The extension requests specific permissions to provide a seamless spiritual experience:

-- **`storage`**: Essential for saving your journal, favorites, and settings locally.
+- **`storage`**: Essential for saving your journal, favorites, settings, and stats locally.
-- **`activeTab` & `tabs`**: Used to ensure the Floating Sanctuary bubble can be displayed and managed across your active browsing sessions.
-- **`scripting`**: Required to inject the gentle Floating Sanctuary interface into the pages you browse at your scheduled times.
+- **`scripting`**: Required to safely inject the gentle Floating Sanctuary bubble interface into the pages you browse at your scheduled times.
+- **`alarms`**: Used to schedule the display of the Floating Sanctuary bubble and trigger daily reminder notifications at your chosen times.
+- **`notifications`**: Required to deliver daily blessings, motivations, or affirmations directly to your desktop/system notification area.
-- **Content Scripts (`<all_urls>`)**: Used exclusively to display the **Floating Sanctuary** bubble.
+- **Content Scripts & Host Permissions (`<all_urls>`)**: Used exclusively to display the **Floating Sanctuary** bubble on web pages you browse at your scheduled times.
-    - **Intelligent Exclusion**: To respect your focused workspace, the extension automatically excludes productivity-heavy domains (such as Google Docs, Sheets, and Search) from bubble injection.
+    - **Intelligent Exclusion**: To respect your focused workspace, the extension automatically excludes Google domains (such as Google Search, Docs, Sheets, and Drive) and internal browser pages from bubble injection.
     - **Privacy Guarantee**: While the extension has permission to display the sanctuary on web pages, it **does not read, record, or transmit** any content from the websites you visit, nor does it track your browsing history.

 ### 3. Third-Party Services